SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-20-twitter-poll-repro.md

 the US government.  <sup id="fn2a">[[2]](#fn2)</sup> Not perfect, but a source many (must) take seriously.

-The recommendation is a _&chi;_-square test, which looks at the sums of squares of differences of the counts and asks how probable it is to see differences as large as we do.
+The recommendation is a $\chi^2$ test, which looks at the sums of squares of differences of the counts and asks how probable it is to see differences as large as we do.
 This is a two-way test, as we're asking if 2 samples are random draws from the same underlying (unknown) distribution.